rubensolano2/LLM-LONG-MEMORY/README.md

 ## 🔄 Memory Initialization
 - 🕒 Use Vera for a period of time to build up memories for context-aware interactions.
-- 🗂 Alternatively, you can connect Vera to an existing dataset to prepopulate her memory.
+- 🗂 Alternatively, you can connect Vera to an existing database to prepopulate her memory.

 ## 💻 Technologies Used
 - 🎤 OpenAI's Whisper for ASR